LAST UPDATE: TUESDAY, MAY 15 @ 2:00 PM

 COMMUNITY-POWERED RESPONSE TRAINING OPPORTUNITIES

-Our education department has created trainings related to COVID-19 to be as responsive and supportive as possible while priorities changed.
+Our education department created trainings related to COVID-19 to be as responsive and supportive as possible while priorities changed.
 Those trainings have concluded, but the lessons are not forgotten, Read Amber Cote, Director of Education and Service Enterprise's reflection on the series.

 LEADERSHIP & REPRESENTATION: A VOICE FOR THE SECTOR